meilisearch/meilisearch/CONTRIBUTING.md

 This command will be triggered to each PR as a requirement for merging it.

+#### Faster build

+You can set the `LINDERA_CACHE` environment variable to speed up your successive builds by up to 2 minutes.
+It'll store some built artifacts in the directory of your choice.

 #### Snapshot-based tests

 We are using [insta](https://insta.rs) to perform snapshot-based testing.